-- In order to use Domain Names, you must first define DNS parameters as described in Section 5.9.5. - The target IP Address can be entered in either IPv4 format or IPv6 format.
-In the text interface, a submenu is used to select either IPv4 or IPv6 protocol.
-In the Web Browser Interface, a drop down menu is used to select the desired protocol. - Ping Interval: Determines how often the Ping command will be sent to the selected IP Address.
-The Ping Interval can be any whole number, from 1 to 3,600 seconds.
-(Default = 60 Seconds)
+- In order to use Domain Names, you must first define DNS parameters as described in Section 6.8.5. - The target IP Address can be entered in either IPv4 format or IPv6 format.
+In the text interface, a the "IP Address or Domain Name" submenu is used to select either IPv4 or IPv6 protocol.
+In the Web Browser Interface, a drop down menu is used to select the desired protocol. - Protocol: Allows definition of an IPv4 format IP Address or an IPv6 format IP Address.
+Note that if desired, both an IPv4 and an IPv6 format IP Address may be defined.
+(Default = IPv4)